 We clarify in a personal discussion which model suits your problem best.
-The possible solution relies heavily on the available data - if one knows, how a systems is working, usually physical laws based on classical models can be applied.
+The possible solution relies heavily on the available data - if one knows, how a system is working, usually physical laws based on classical models can be applied.
 Is this not the case or if only partial information is available, models based on data are the method of choice.

-A very efficient method is the so called deep learning - this is the general term for learning algorithms and optimisation methods of neuronal networks, which nowadays are very successfully employed in automotive cars, photo and image recognition, in the financial world for risk or stock price forecasting, in biology and medicine or for the recognition of anomalies in the IT sector.
+A very efficient method is deep learning - this is the general term for learning algorithms and optimisation methods of neuronal networks, which nowadays are very successfully employed in automotive cars, photo and image recognition, in the financial world for risk or stock price forecasting, in biology and medicine or for the recognition of anomalies in the IT sector.